Let me introduce our business briefly.

 After 10 days of delay, first orders were shipped.
 Since the service is 100% anonymous, I didn't even send notifications to customers.
 I didn't know their identity.
 These days, such anonymity is not very common.

 However, activity on the website started to slow down.
-There were few hundreds visitors coming every day, placing acceptable number of orders.
-Yet almost none of them were paid.
+There were still hundreds of visitors coming each day, placing acceptable number of orders, but almost none of them were paid.
 I didn't understand why people do that; they filled all the necessary details, but they didn't send their Bitcoin.

 Among the few customers who paid was Jason Koebler from Motherboard who actually made first purchase with Bitcoin in his life.
 He showed interest in shit and he sent one to himself.
 He made an unboxing video review on November 3rd.

 At this point, total mayhem started.
 The website received the enormous number of 116,620 visitors in 3 days!

 I took 2 weeks off before this happened.
 Luckily, I was just on my way home, sitting at the airport, talking to my friends and watching the boom on my smartphone.
 When I got home, I checked received orders.
 And I was shocked.